I’m sure you’ve heard the expression:

 When you name your business, while you want that name to represent what the business does, you still don’t want it to be too limiting.

 What do I mean?

-If I had named my business “Barbados Training Services” this would immediately suggest to a potential client that they can only receive my services if they are in Barbados.
+If I had named my business “Barbados Training Services” potential clients might believe that they could only access my services if they are in Barbados.
 Or, they might think it is a particular type of services which they are not interested in.

-Then I would have to try to sell them the the idea that “Barbados Training Services” is a special type of training, which could be had anywhere in the world, would require a marketing effort at a cost that might very well outweigh the benefits.
+Then I would have to try to sell them the the idea that “Barbados Training Services” is a special type of training, which could be had anywhere in the world.
+I'm sure this would require a marketing effort at a cost that might very well outweigh the benefits.

 A name can also be limited by your vision.

 Suppose you name your candy store “My Candy Store” because you only saw yourself selling candy.
 Later, if an opportunity came along for you to diversify into children clothes, this name would be a problem.